katriendg/azureiot-ws/workshop/part4.md

 ![picture alt](media/functionbindings.png "Azure Function bindings screen")
 1. Add the project.json file as found in `../src/functions/shutdownusage`.
 1. To test your function:
-    1. Make sure you have the simulator running and a registered event handler for the method named `shutdownUsage`.
+    1. Make sure you have the simulator running and a registered event handler for the method named `stop`.
+By default the Raspberry Pi online simulator already has a handler registered:
+    ```
+    client.onDeviceMethod('stop', onStop);
+    ```
-    1. You can use the following input to Test your function:
+    3. You can use the following input to Test your function:
-    `{"deviceid":"[sampleDevice]","averageconsumption":30.0,"maxconsumption":35.0,"overtimeinseconds":60.0,"howmanytimes":3}`
+    `{"deviceid":"[sampleDevice]","averageconsumption":30.0,"howmanytimes":3}`
+1. With the simulator sending data, validate that you receive a 'Stop' command in the simulator after the function triggers.

 ## Optional: add a Power BI report